trevordbunch/cis411_lab2/labreports/LAB_jp1478.md

 - [x] Generate a markdown file in the labreports directory named LAB_[GITHUB HANDLE].md.
 Write your lab report there.
 - [x] Create the directory ```./circleci``` and the file ```.circleci/config.yml``` in your project and push that change to your GitHub repository.
 - [x] Create the file ```Dockerfile``` in the root of your project and include the contents of the file as described in the instructions.
 Push that change to your GitHub repository.
-- [ ] Write the URL of your app hosted on Heroku or other Cloud Provider here:
+- [x] Write the URL of your app hosted on Heroku or other Cloud Provider here:
 > [https://cis411lab4-jp1478-os7gv.ondigitalocean.app/graphql](https://cis411lab4-jp1478-os7gv.ondigitalocean.app/graphql)
-- [x] Embed _using markdown_ a screenshot of your successful deployed application to Heroku.
+- [x] Embed _using markdown_ a screenshot of your successful deployed application to Digital Ocean.
 > Example: ![Successful Build](../assets/GraphQL.JPG)
 - [x] Embed _using markdown_ a screenshot of your successful build and deployment to Heroku of your project (with the circleci interface).
 > Example: ![Successful Build](../assets/CircleCI.JPG)